-Parents will be required to contact the school office via telephone or by email to admin@st-marys-tetbury.gloucs.sch.uk before 9:00am on the first day of their child's absence - they will be expected to provide an explanation for the absence and an estimation of how long the absence will last, e.g. one school day.

-Where a pupil is absent, and their parent has not contacted the school by the close of the morning register at 9.15 am to report the absence, administrative staff will contact the parent by telephone call as soon as is practicable on the first day that they do not attend school.

-The school will always follow up any absences in order to:

-- Ascertain the reason for the absence. - Ensure the proper safeguarding action is being taken. - Identify whether the absence is authorised or not. - Identify the correct code to use to enter the data onto the school census system.

-The school will not request medical evidence in most circumstances where a pupil is absent due to illness; however, the school reserves the right to request supporting evidence where there is genuine and reasonable doubt about the authenticity of the illness or if the child is persistently absent from school.

-In the case of PA or where a child is at risk of becoming PA, arrangements will be made for parents to speak to the Attendance Lead.
-The school will inform the DCEO and the LA, on a termly basis, of the details of pupils who fail to attend regularly, or who have missed 10 school days or more without authorisation.

-If a pupil's attendance drops below 90 percent, the Attendance Lead will be informed, and a formal meeting will be arranged with the pupil's parent.

-Where a pupil has not returned to school for 10 days after an authorised absence or is absent from school without authorisation for 20 consecutive school days, the school will remove the pupil from the admissions register if the school and the LA have failed to establish the whereabouts of the pupil after making reasonable enquiries.
+- 6.1 Parents will be required to contact the school office via telephone or by email to admin@st-marys.dgat.org.uk before 09:00 on the first day of their child's absence they will be expected to provide an explanation for the absence and an estimation of how long the absence will last, e.g. one school day. - 6.2 Where a pupil is absent, and their parent has not contacted the school by the close of the morning register at 09.30 to report the absence, administrative staff will contact the parent by telephone call as soon as is practicable on the first day that they do not attend school. - 6.3 The school will always follow up any absences in order to: - Ascertain the reason for the absence. - Ensure the proper safeguarding action is being taken. - Identify whether the absence is authorised or not. - Identify the correct code to use to enter the data onto the school census system. - 6.4 Where a pupil is absent for more than three school days in a row, or more than 10 school days in one term, the pupil's parent will be expected to provide a signed letter with an explanation for the absence(s). - 6.5 The school will not request medical evidence in most circumstances where a pupil is absent due to illness; however, the school reserves the right to request supporting evidence where there is genuine and reasonable doubt about the authenticity of the illness or records show there has been absence due to frequent and recurring illness. - 6.6 In the case of PA or where a child is at risk of becoming PA, arrangements will be made for parents to speak to the Attendance Champion.
+The school will inform the DCEO and the LA, on a termly basis, of the details of pupils who fail to attend regularly, or who have missed 10 school days or more without authorisation. - 6.7 If a pupil's attendance drops below 90 percent, the Attendance Champion will be informed, and a formal meeting will be arranged with the pupil's parent. - 6.8 Where a pupil has not returned to school for 10 days after an authorised absence or is absent from school without authorisation for 20 consecutive school days, the school will remove the pupil from the admissions register if the school and the LA have failed to establish the whereabouts of the pupil after making reasonable enquiries.

-6. Attendance register
+7.0 Attendance register